Goldilocks Bakeshop: Brand image

-Goldilocks Bakeshop was named after Goldilocks, a character from the fairy tale Goldilocks and the Three Bears to make the name of the chain easier to remember by children and their mothers.
-The name also suggests the words "gold" and "luck" which was viewed to be auspicious by the founders.
-The naming was suggested by the founders' sister Maria Flor.
+The chain’s name comes from the 19th-century British fairy tale Goldilocks and the Three Bears.
+It was chosen for its easier name recall by children and their mothers, while also suggesting the words "gold" and "luck" – considered auspicious by the founders.
+The naming was suggested by the founders' sister, Maria Flor.

 In 2010, Goldilocks underwent a full re-branding.